semiversus/python-revisiondict/README.rst

 .. image:: https://img.shields.io/github/license/semiversus/python-revisiondict.svg
         :target: https://en.wikipedia.org/wiki/MIT_License

 RevisionDict works like an ordinary dictionary with additional revision keeping of changes.
-It remembers the order that keys were *updated* (in contrast to the ``OrderedDict`` which is remembering the order that keys are *inserted*).
+It remembers the order when keys were *updated* (in contrast to the ``OrderedDict`` which is remembering the order when keys are *inserted*).

 Additional functionality compared to ``dict()``: